aquasecurity/tracee/docs/tracee-ebpf/trace-options.md

 Event metadata can be used in trace expression as well.
 For example, to trace only `openat` syscalls, use `--trace event:openat`.
 But you can also filter on a specific argument of the event, e.g `--trace openat.pathname=/bin/ls` which will show only `openat` syscalls that operate on the file `/bin/ls`.

 A useful trace mode is the `--trace follow` which, if specified, will trace not only processes that match the given trace expressions, but also their child processes.
-For example, the following will trace all the events that originate from zsh shell, including all of the processes that it will spawn: `--trace command=zsh --follow`.
+For example, the following will trace all the events that originate from zsh shell, including all of the processes that it will spawn: `--trace comm=zsh --trace follow`.

 ## CLI Options